schitresh/software_development/frameworks/rails/1_introduction.md

     - Code is more maintainable, more extensible, and less buggy
 - Convention Over Configuration
   - Rails has opinions and defaults to this set of conventions
-  - Rather tahn require that you specify minutiae endless config files
+  - Rather than require that you define them yourself through endless config files
 - To create a new application called blog, run `rails new blog`
-  - this will also install gem dependencies already mentioned in Gemfile
+  - This will also install gem dependencies already mentioned in Gemfile

 ## Structure
 - app/
-  - Controllers, models, views, helpers, mailerss, channels, jobs, assets
+  - controllers, models, views, helpers, mailers, channels, jobs, assets
 - bin/
   - Rails scripts to start, set up, update, deploy, run application
 - config/